-The company provides an IRA through Edward Jones for all employees who are eighteen years old and have completed one year of service may participate.
-The company provides 2% of each eligible employee's salary per year.
+An IRA through Edward Jones is provided for all employees who are eighteen years old and have completed one year of service may participate.
+The Organization provides 2% of each eligible employee's salary per year.
 Contributions made by employees are strictly on a volunteer basis.
+Total retirement expense was \$3,352 and \$1,899 for the years ended December 31, 2015 and 2014, respectively.